Vietnam.vn - Nền tảng quảng bá Việt Nam

 BECCS is essentially like putting a giant cap on a power plant, collecting its emissions and storing them underground in liquid form.
 Under the approved plan, after the pellets are burned to produce electricity, the gas containing carbon dioxide would be cooled and treated before being passed through an absorption tower to remove the greenhouse gas.

-Inside this absorption tower, the cooled and treated gas undergoes a chemical reaction using a solvent called amine, a compound of ammonia.
+Inside this absorption tower, the cooled and treated gas undergoes a chemical reaction using an amine, a compound of ammonia, as a solvent.
 The resulting compound is heated again to produce pure carbon dioxide, which can be transported via pipeline for storage under the North Sea.

 The entire project is expected to cost $2.54 billion, with the majority of it being funded by the UK government.
 Drax claims the upgrade will make its plant the world’s largest carbon capture facility.
 However, BECCS has never been deployed on such a large scale, leading to doubts about its reliability as a renewable energy source.
 Three MPs have criticised plans to continue subsidising Drax.
 Peter Bottomley, MP, said the government should focus on increasing tree cover and supporting wind, solar and nuclear power.